hapax/hapax.github.io/assets/shower.md

 [Peter Eastwell did](https://files.eric.ed.gov/fulltext/EJ1050910.pdf),
 finding that if the stream of water is too close to the curtain, it does not billow.
-Once again, it's back to the drawing board.
+Once again, it's back to the drawing board!

 #### Entrainment and the Coandă effect

-Bernoulli's equation doesn't apply to the situations above because they all involved *friction*.
+Bernoulli's equation only applies when *viscosity*---"stickiness" between layers of fluid---is negligible.
+But in all the situations above, viscosity plays a key role.
+The basic idea is very simple.
+A narrow stream of air will tend to pull nearby air along with it due to stickiness.
+Carrying off air particles will create a partial vacuum, i.e. a region of reduced pressure.
+If you want to be precise, you can note that the ideal gas law

+$$
+PV \propto NT
+$$

+tells us that, if volume $V$ and temperature $T$ are kept fixed, then reduced particle number $N$ reduces pressure $P$.

 #### References